coto/coto.github.io/index.md

 layout: home
 ---

-Hey, I'm Rodrigo Cancino Augosto (also know as Coto).
+Hey, I'm Rodrigo (Coto) Augosto Cancino (also know as Coto).
 This is my personal site, it includes [Blog Posts of Free Topics][blog]{:target="_blank"} with undetermined update frequency.
 All the content is my own and has no relation to third parties.

 If you would like to reach me, use this [Contact Form][contact].
 In case you would mind to encrypt the information, please use [this Key][pgp_key]{:target="_blank"}.